tatsuyafujisaki/kotlin-playground/markdown/coroutines-flow.md

 https://developer.android.com/kotlin/flow/stateflow-and-sharedflow#sharedflow

-# Cold stream versus hot stream
+# Cold stream versus hot stream (Cold flow versus hot flow)
 Cold stream|Hot stream
 --|--
-is like an automatic faucet.|is like a normal faucet. is active only when any consumer exists.|is active whether or not any consumer exists. emits values whenever a new consumer starts collecting.|emits values without a new consumer starts collecting. e.g. (regular) flow|e.g. Channel, StateFlow, LiveData
+is like an automatic faucet.
+It emits values only when a new consumer starts collecting.|is like a normal faucet.
+It emits values without a new consumer starts collecting.<br>is like a hot spring.
+It gushes out whether or not any user exists. e.g. (regular) flow|e.g. Channel, StateFlow, LiveData

+The analogy for a hot stream is a hot spring.
+It gushes out whether a user exists.

 # `yield()`
 * forcibly start child jobs.
 If `yield()` is not called before `child.cancel()`, the child job may not start by the time `child.cancel()` is called, so the `finally` block won't be executed when `child.cancel()` is called.